erbecerra/HappyHabits/README.md

 This application will help you meet your lifestyle goals using Pokemon!
 This application will have have a fun twist on creating healthy habits from drinking water, getting enough sleep, exercising and more.
+It can be difficult to track your habits or find easy ways to develop new habits.
+This application will help you have fun while developing healthy life choices.
 When you achieve a goal you get rewarded with a pokemon.
 After improving over time you can evolve your pokemon!